lscsoft/bilby_pipe/docs/osg.rst

 =====================

-The `Open Science Grid <https://opensciencegrid.org/>`_ (OSG), is an ideal resource for large-scale non-time-senstive analyses. :code`bilby_pipe` provides a simple interface to enable jobs to be submitted through the OSG.
+The `Open Science Grid <https://opensciencegrid.org/>`_ (OSG), is an ideal resource for large-scale non-time-senstive analyses. :code:`bilby_pipe` provides a simple interface to enable jobs to be submitted through the OSG.

 To run jobs through the OSG, login to